rizalandyyy/rizalandyyy/README.md

 If you want to contact me, just say hi on my social media.
 Cheers!

 # Areas of interest💡💡
-* Digital Content
+* Digital content
-* Writing Weird Stuff
+* Writing weird stuff
-* Making Bad Jokes
+* Making bad jokes
-* Love Copying and Pasting
+* Love copying and pasting
 * Make a legacy
-* Touching the Star and the Moon
+* Touching the star and the moon

 ##